OpenAttribution/open-attribution/README.md

 ## Ready?

-Head to [Getting Started](https://openattribution.github.io/open-attribution/getting_started/installation) to learn more.
+This project is just starting, so if you're interested in using it please reach out before putting it into production.
+To learn more head to [Getting Started](https://openattribution.github.io/open-attribution/getting_started/installation) to learn more.

 ### Why do apps NEED attribution?